-- · Understanding SiteMinder Server

-- Feature Support

-- Interoperability Requirements and Limitations
+- "Understanding SQL Auth Server" on page 654 - "Feature Support" on page 654 - "Interoperability Requirements and Limitations" on page 656

 Understanding SiteMinder Server

 CA SiteMinder server is an authentication and authorization server.

 When you configure the Pulse Secure access management framework to authenticate users with a SiteMinder policy server, the system passes the user's credentials to SiteMinder during authentication.
 Once SiteMinder receives the credentials, it may use standard username and password authentication, RSA Authentication Manager SecurID tokens, or client-side certificates to authenticate the credentials.